 - 1. Pre-clinical Classroom Instruction: The first 280 hours are devoted to classroom workshops, demonstration, and practical experience.
 You will learn esthetics principles, technical information, and professional practices. - 2.
-Clinic Learning Experience: The remaining 320 hours are spent in the clinic classroom area, gaining practical experience.
+Clinic Learning Experience: The remaining 320 hours are spent in the clinic classroom area, where skills are practiced and practical experience is gained.